Andrew-Vasilenko/kc_sql/README.md

 # kc_sql
-kc sql test task
-tasks are at the .docx file
+# Tasks are at the .docx file